-As at September 30, 2017, the Company was a development stage mineral company listed on the TSX Venture Exchange, engaged in the acquisition, exploration and development of mineral properties.
-As of July 17, 2017, the Company entered the development phase of its Naajat (White Mountain) Mineral Claim.
+As at December 31, 2017, the Company was a development stage mineral company listed on the TSX Venture Exchange, engaged in the acquisition, exploration and development of mineral properties.
+As of July 17, 2017, the Company entered the development phase of its Naajat (White Mountain or Qaqortorsuaq in Greenlandic) Mineral Claim.
 The recoverability of the amounts shown for resource assets is dependent upon the ability of the Company to obtain the necessary financing to complete the development of its properties, and upon future profitable production or proceeds from the disposition of the properties.
 The Company's ability to continue its operations is dependent on its ability to secure additional financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.
 In order to continue developing its mineral properties, management is actively pursuing such additional sources of financing; however, in the event this does not occur, there is doubt about the ability of the Company to continue as a going concern.
-The financial statements and discussion and analysis of the financial condition, changes in financial condition and results of operations of the Company for the three months ended September 30, 2017 ("Q2 2018") do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.
+The financial statements and discussion and analysis of the financial condition, changes in financial condition and results of operations of the Company for YTD 2018 do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.

-On July 17, 2017, the Company completed the debt funding arrangement with Cordiant for a Senior Loan of US\$13 million and a Subordinated Loan of US\$9.5 million, for a total of US\$22.5M for Hudson's White Mountain Anorthosite Project in Greenland (the "Project") through its 100% owned Greenland subsidiary, Hudson Greenland A/S. It was originally contemplated that the European Investment Bank ("EIB") would assume the Senior Loan; however, based on discussions to date it was determined that the loan would remain as is with Cordiant with Cordiant retaining the right to syndicate it.
-(See News Release NR2017-11 dated July 17, 2017).
+On July 17, 2017, the Company completed a debt funding arrangement with Cordiant for a Senior Loan of US\$13 million and a Subordinated Loan of US\$9.5 million, for a total of US\$22.5 million (collectively, the "Loan Agreement") for Hudson's White Mountain Anorthosite Project in Greenland (the "Project") through its 100% owned Greenland subsidiary, Hudson Greenland A/S. It was originally contemplated that the European Investment Bank ("EIB") would assume the Senior Loan; however, based on discussions to date it was determined that the loan would remain as is with Cordiant, with Cordiant retaining the right to syndicate it.
+(See Hudson News Release NR2017-11 dated July 17, 2017).

-As of the date of this MD&A, the Company holds cash and cash equivalents of approximately \$10.4 million, of which \$1.3 million has been set aside as a reclamation bond, \$1.3 million in a debt service ratio account as part of the loan financing agreement and \$6.1 million has been drawn down but currently held in the blocked account until required by the Company.
-Management believes it is sufficient to maintain the operations for the next twelve months.
-Total cash outflow in respect of operating and investing activities for YTD 2018 was \$2,153,877 and \$17,018,848, respectively.
+As of the date of this MD&A, the Company holds cash of approximately \$10.0 million, of which \$1.3 million has been set aside as a reclamation bond, \$1.3 million in a debt service ratio account as part of the Loan Agreement and \$7.2 million in the blocked account until required by the Company.
+In addition to this, the Company will require additional funds to complete the project and maintain sufficient working capital.
+Total cash outflow in respect of operating and investing activities for YTD 2018 was \$4,501,519 and \$25,569,332, respectively.

-The amount of the Company's administrative expenditures is related to the level of financing and development activities that are being conducted, which in turn may depend on the Company's ability to complete the construction of the Project within budget and on time and, also, on recent other exploration activities and prospects, as well as the general market conditions relating to the availability of funding for exploration and development stage resource companies.
+The amount of the Company's administrative expenditures is related to the level of financing and development activities that are being conducted, which in turn may depend on the Company's ability to complete the construction of the Project within budget and on time, on recent other exploration activities and prospects, and on general market conditions relating to the availability of funding for exploration and development stage resource companies.
 Consequently, the Company does not acquire properties or conduct exploration work on them on a pre-determined basis and, as a result, there may not be predictable or observable trends in the Company's business activities and comparisons of financial operating results with prior years may not be meaningful.